-Also make sure the correct Technique Behind the research.
-When it is easy to fill out the questionnaire, employees can quickly complete the questionnaire.
+Also make sure you have the right Technique behind the survey.
+If it is easy to fill in the questionnaire, employees can complete the questionnaire more quickly.

-The above points are the important to achieve a higher response rate.
-Employee survey is, however, highly dependent on the context in which it is applied.
-That is why it is important to consider beforehand which points can be crucial for your organization.
-Just remember that there are always improvement points as every research has its limitations.
+The above points are the important ones to achieve a higher response rate.
+Employee survey However, this is highly dependent on the context in which it is applied.
+Therefore, it is important to think carefully in advance about which points could be crucial for your organisation.
+Just remember that there is always room for improvement as every research has its limitations.

 20 February 2016